MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intraday-insights-dashboard.md

 > [!IMPORTANT]
 >
 > - The intraday insights reports are available only in the English language, out of the box.
 You'll need to customize the reports to make them available in a language of your choice.
-> - In a customer configured BI workspace, you can perform the following customizations for out of the box reports:
+> - In a BI workspace that's custom configured, you can perform the following customizations for the out-of-the-box reports:
       - Change visualizations for KPIs displayed on the report
       - Add visualizations for existing measures, KPIs, or fields to the report
 > - To help ensure that the most accurate and up-to-date data is displayed on the dashboard, be sure to follow [best practices for using Omnichannel for Customer Service](best-practices.md).